dmorfe/playbook_orchestration/README.md

 To install the packages for Windows, open a command prompt as an administator and run the same commomand.
 Make sure you have the lates Python version and PIP has been installed)

-Once you have your Python environment setup just drop the PyPlaybook.py into a folder in computer you installed Python and give it a go after you finish reading the rest of this Readme file.
+Once you have your Python environment setup just drop the Python tools into a folder in the computer you installed Python and give it a go after you finish reading the rest of this Readme file.

-The tool needs to be run from the CLI and the file containing the playbook (Excel Workbook) needs to be pass arguments.
+The tools need to be run from the CLI and the file containing the playbook (Excel Workbook) needs to be pass arguments.

-To create your playbook(s) you can use the Excel Workbook provided in the repository.
+To create your playbook(s) you can use the Excel Workbooks provided in the repository.
 Make sure you don't remove the first row on the first tab of the spreadsheet since all the supported device_type are included on this row and can be selected on the device_type column from the drop down list.

 For help on how to run the PyPlaybook.py, run the program without any parameters or with the '-h' flag. e.g: